simon2/H-div/README.md

 ```
 git clone https://github.com/simon2/H-div.git
 ```

 # Compile & Execution
 ```
 make hmat_div
 ./hmat_div
 ```

 # File Explanation
+## 1. matrix partitioning only
+1. Sequential
     - hmat_div.c: The first sequential implementation using C directly translated from Fortran implementation in HACApK.
+    - hmat_div_direct.c: Sequential C implementation but exchange data elements directly instead of exchange their index.
+This is the baseline of sequential implementation in paper.
     - hmat_div.cpp: Sequential implementation of C++.
     - hmat_div.sc: Sequential implementation using S-expression-based syntax.
 This is the base of Tascell.
+    - hmat_div_array.c: CT is not in linked-tree manner, but use a pre-allocated array. (will be discribed in next paper)
+2. Cilk Plus
-- hmat_div.tcell: The final implementation using Tascell.
+    - hmat_div_cilk.c: Final implementation using Cilk Plus.
     - hmat_div_BCT_cilk_list_reducer.cpp: Tried CILK_LIST_REDUCER, but not included in paper due to bad performance.
+    - hmat_div_CT_cilk_parByLevel.c: Tried to swith parallel code to sequential code by tree level information.
+Not included in paper due to bad performance.
     - hmat_div_BCT_cilk_malloc.c: Create private BCT array for each worker by using malloc function.
 Not included in paper due to bad performance.
-- hmat_div_CT_cilk_parByLevel.c: Tried to swith parallel code to sequential code by tree level information.
-Not included in paper due to bad performance.
-- hmat_div_array.c: CT is not in linked-tree manner, but use a pre-allocated array. (will be discribed in next paper)
+3. Tascell
-- hmat_div_cilk.c: Final implementation using Cilk Plus.
+    - hmat_div.tcell: The final implementation using Tascell.
-- hmat_div_direct.c: Sequential C implementation but exchange data elements directly instead of exchange their index.
-This is the baseline of sequential implementation in paper.
     - hmat_div_locality.tcell: Tried to make upper tree levels execute sequentially and execute in parallel in lower levels, for better data locality.
 However, the result of speedup is not essential.
+    - hmat_dist.tcell: Baseline version parallelized on distributed memory systems.
+    - hmat_dist_bcst.tcell: Add broad-cast to ``hmat_dist.tcell``.
+    - hmat_dist_cas.tcell: Use CAS to save CT nodes.
+    - hmat_dist_casc.tcell: Use CAS to save CT nodes, but in chunks.
+4. MPI + OpenMP
     - hmat_div_omp.c: The OpenMP implementation we mentioned in paper.

+## 2. matrix partitioning + filling
+1. Sequential
+    - hmat_filling.c: Sequential version of C which do filling after all leaf-nodes are created.
+    - hmat_array_filling_wBCT.c: Sequential version of C which do filling a leaf-node is created.
+2. MPI + OpenMP
+    - hmat_array_filling_MPI.c: Parallelized ``hmat_filling.c`` using MPI.
+    - hmat_array_filling_dynamic.c: Parallelized ``hmat_filling.c`` using MPI and OpenMP with dynamic scheduling.

 # Contributors
 - [Zhengyang Bai](https://github.com/simon2)
 - [Tasuku Hiraishi](https://github.com/tastasgit)